cornell-zhang/allo/examples/README.md

 ```bash
 python3 transformer_hls.py --func gemm --dtype float --M0 16 --M1 16
 ```

+We plan to deploy our compiler on a website to provide more accesible HLS code generation in the future.
+Please stay tuned.

 If you use our framework in your research, please use the following bibtex entry to cite us:
 ```bibtex